IsaacWalker/dispenser-services/README.md

 3. Open the .sln in Visual Studio

-4. Select Web.SchedulerService for the Startup Project
+4. In Solution Explorer, Right click Solution 'DispenserService' and go to properties.

+5. Select Multiple startup projects and enable Web.SchedulerService and Web.Frontend

+6. Exit the dialog, right click libman.json under Web.Frontend and restore client-side dependencies.

-5. Rebuild the project
+7. Rebuild the project

-6. Press the f5 to run the project
+8. Press the f5 to run the project